 The proposed Vergola is an open, steel, ecologically sustainable structure that will have minimal long-term effect on the environment.
-It will be built over an existing hardstand area and has no detrimental effect on neighbouring properties with regard to view sharing, solar access or privacy.
-It's a high-quality designed and constructed awning that will enhance the occupants use of the building.
+It will be built over an existing hardstand terrace area and has no detrimental effect on neighbouring properties with regard to view sharing, solar access or privacy.
+It's a high-quality designed and constructed awning that will enhance the occupants use of the private open space of the dwelling.

-Conclusion
+12. Conclusion